Need to talk? Call 1800 882 436.

 Will my skin go back to normal after I've had my baby?

-Most skin changes that occur during pregnancy will gradually improve or go away after your baby is born.
+Most skin changes that occur during pregnancy will slowly improve or go away after your baby is born.
 If you have a skin condition that got better or worse during pregnancy, it will probably go back to how it was before.

 Speak to a maternal child health nurse